 - Reaction plans – these usually include containment of the product and 100% inspection if necessary.

 - Responsibilities, including the escalation plan and flow of information to the top management and the customer.

 - Training for the personnel involved in the product safety and manufacturing process (training requirements can come from the organization itself or from the customer).

 - Approval of the changes in the product or process, including evaluation of the effects of the changes on the product safety.

 - Transfer of the product safety requirements throughout the supply chain, including customer-designated sources.

-- The new standard also requires identification and review of safety targets as part of the product design inputs.
+- The new standard also requires the identification and review of safety targets as part of the product design inputs.

-- Product identification and traceability have been expanded to ensure clear start and stop points for the product received by the customer, or in the field, that may contain quality- and/or safety-related nonconformities, with the same requirements extended to externally provided products with safety/regulatory characteristics.
+- Product identification and traceability have been expanded to ensure the clear start and stop points for the product received by the customer, or in the field, that may contain quality- and/or safety-related nonconformities, with the same requirements extended to externally provided products with safety/regulatory characteristics.
 The IATF stated that this requirement was strengthened to support industry lessons learned related to field issues.